The True Path to Modernizing Government IT

 Many believe the cloud is the only answer for managing those services because it offers scalability, customization and anywhere access; however, the mainframe has also proven to be one of the most modern and adaptable platforms available to large enterprises and government institutions, to the extent 88 percent of CIOs believe it will continue to be a key business asset for the next decade.

 You don’t have to abandon the mainframe, nor do you have to completely forgo the benefits of the cloud.
-A two-platform IT approach can yield significantly more benefits for modernizing government IT, because it calls for keeping agencies’ mission-critical applications and data on the mainframe and moving less critical workloads to the cloud—while keeping both moving at the same speed.
+A Two-platform IT approach can yield significantly more benefits for modernizing government IT.
+This approach calls for keeping agencies’ mission-critical applications and data on the mainframe and moving less critical workloads to the cloud—while keeping both moving at the same speed.
+Watch this short video for a better understanding of the benefits Two-platform IT delivers.

 According to a Forrester report, between 40 and 50 percent of companies face serious issues when they attempt to modernize their mainframe environments by 1) migrating applications, 2) working around the platform or 3) leveraging the wrong tools and processes.